Personal Work

 5035 W. 10th Ave.

 It has appeared in my work in oilcloth, paper, watercolor, digital drawings, pencil, journal entries, and now surface patterns.
-I took countless photos of the trees and the yard on my last few trips to Denver.
+I took photos of the trees and the yard on my last few trips to Denver.
 I was mindful on these trips that it was probably the last time I would sleep in the home I grew up in.
 These last visits were so precious as I went to care for my parents before my dad passed, then when he did, to support my mom as she transitioned to life without him, and finally when she sold the property and moved into a new place she loves.

 Sadness.
 Anger.
 Sorrow.
 Grief.
 Gratefulness.